metamn/beat/code/pages/what-to-learn-next-november-2017/what-to-learn-next-november-2017.md

 ### Find new ways

-The Adbusters is this year's revelation.
-The printed magazine is the proudest on my coffee table; the app is the app on my iPad; the content is my lifelong hobby<sup id="footnote--4">[4](#footnotes-4)</sup>; and the ad-free model is probably unique in the mainstream media.
+Adbusters is this year's revelation.
+The printed magazine is the proudest on my coffee table; the app is the app on my iPad; the content is my lifelong hobby<sup id="footnote--4">[4](#footnotes-4)</sup>; and the ad-free model is making it resilient to the current advertising / fake news scandal.

 What else?
 It's a masterwork: perfect in all aspects.